-Even a few of the species that do look directly at you, usually the carnivores, look at the face, not directly into the eyes.
-(I know I am going to anger a lot of cat owners with that comment but I am basing this on my own experience.
-Personal experience is only “anecdotal” and since there is no way to prove it scientifically you can choose not to believe it and no one can tell you that you´re wrong.)
+And why is it usually dogs?
+When working with other species, I have noticed that they have a tendency to look anywhere but our eyes.
+Even the few of the species that do look directly at you—usually the carnivores—they'll look at your face, not directly into your eyes.
+(I know I am going to anger a lot of cat owners with that comment, but I am basing this on my own experience.
+Personal experience is only anecdotal, so you can choose not to believe it and no one can tell you that you're wrong.)

 - our ability to give food